Everything You Need to Know: Yoga On the Rocks – Denver, CO

 The best spot

-There’s no such thing.
+There’s no such thing!
 The entire amphitheater has a stunning view.
-That said, if I go again, I would go up about 6-8 more rows.
-You could see all of Denver (the city) out in the distance!
+That said, if I go again, I would go up about six to eight more rows so I could see all of Denver in the distance.

-I had a great view of the stage though, making it easy to keep up with the instructor.
-So, at the end of the day, it was still a great session.
+I had a great view of the stage, though, which made it easy to keep up with the instructor.
+So at the end of the day, it was still a great session.
 I’m really happy I snagged the spot I got.

 Yoga level